marijnh/Eloquent-JavaScript/15_event.md

 {{index "text node", "childNodes property", "live data structure", "tabbed interface (exercise)"}}

-One pitfall you'll probably run into is that you can't directly use the node's `childNodes` property as a collection of tab nodes.
+One pitfall you might run into is that you can't directly use the node's `childNodes` property as a collection of tab nodes.
 For one thing, when you add the buttons, they will also become child nodes and end up in this object because it is a live data structure.
-For another, the text nodes created for the ((whitespace)) between the nodes are also in there and should not get their own tabs.
+For another, the text nodes created for the ((whitespace)) between the nodes are also in `childNodes`, but should not get their own tabs.
+You can use `children` instead of `childNodes` to ignore text nodes.

 {{index "TEXT_NODE code", "nodeType property"}}

-To work around this, you could start by building up an array of tabs, so that you have easy access to them.
-To implement the styling of the buttons, you could also store objects containing the tab panel alongside its button.
+You could start by building up an array of tabs, so that you have easy access to them.
+To implement the styling of the buttons, you could store objects that contain both tab panel and its button.

 I recommend writing a separate function for changing tabs.
 You can either store the previously selected tab, and only change the styles